-This project will rebuild and lengthen the SR 60 entrance ramps onto northbound I-75 and modify the southbound I-75 exit ramp to the Selmon Expressway (Exit 256) to improve safety and traffic flow on I-75.
-The construction will include entrance ramp reconstruction, including new bridges and bridge widening, and upgrades to drainage and lighting.
-This project has been combined with design projects 428955-1 and 428956-1 to be built as a single construction project.
+This project is rebuilding and extending the length of the SR 60 entrance ramps onto northbound I-75 and modifying the southbound I-75 exit ramp to the Selmon Expressway (Exit 256) to improve safety and traffic flow on I-75.

 Major interchange changes